Pokémon Shuffle: Release

 On January 14, 2015, Pokémon Shuffle was announced by Nintendo as a free-to-play game for the Nintendo 3DS.
 The game was developed by Japanese studio Genius Sonority.
 The title was released on February 18, 2015, via download through the Nintendo eShop.
 In June 2015, a mobile version of the game was announced for Android and iOS.
 It released in Japan on August 24, 2015, and other territories on August 31, 2015.
 Post-release, the game has been supported with updates adding new stages and obtainable Pokémon.

 In July 2018, the last Pokémon, Marshadow, was released.
 Genius Sonority has no plans to add more content.

+As of April 8, 2024, following the shutdown of the 3DS and WiiU's online servers, it is no longer possible for 3DS players to purchase Hearts and Coins from the shop, buy Jewels, receive daily bonuses, or participate in ranked cups.
+Although, items can still be received through Special Stages or any unplayed Main Stages.

 Reception

 Pokémon Shuffle received mixed reviews from the media, scoring 56/100 on Metacritic.

 Chris Carter from Destructoid was critical of the game, rating it 3.5/10.
 In particular he criticized the Hearts system, which requires 30 minutes for a single heart to regenerate.
 He also criticized the microtransactions, saying, "Anything truly enjoyable about the game is ruined by the microtransactions."
 Jacob Whritenour of Hardcore Gamer gave the game a more mixed review, scoring it a 3.5 out of 5 and saying "It’s fun and challenging enough to keep Pokémon and puzzle fans entertained," while also criticizing the microtransactions.
 Morgan Sleeper of Nintendo Life was relatively praising of the game, stating it as "a fantastic match-three puzzle game marred by an uncharacteristically sleazy suite of microtransactions", explaining that "they're simply not worth buying".
 He did, however, praise the strategy element of the game.

 As of July 2017, Pokémon Shuffle has been downloaded 6.5 million times.